Data Protection Declaration

 The button is not active by default.
 The user must first signal with a click that he now wants to communicate with Facebook, for example.
 Only then are the necessary scripts loaded by the operator of the network platform and thus also data transmitted to it.
 Those who attach more importance to comfort can also permanently activate the buttons via the gear icon - of course with the associated consequences: For example, Facebook receives the information that you have visited our site with your IP address.
 If you click the Facebook "Like" button while logged into your Facebook account, you can link the contents of our pages on your Facebook profile.
 This allows Facebook to associate the visit to our pages with your user account.

-We would like to point out that, as the provider of these pages, we are not aware of the content of the data transmitted or how they are used by social media websites.
-Further information can be found in the data protection declaration of the respective operators, for facebook at http://de-de.facebook.com/policy.php
+We would like to point out that, as the provider of the pages, we do not have any knowledge of the content of the transmitted data or their use by the operators.
+Further information on this can be found in the respective data protection declaration:

-Facebook is certified under the Privacy Shield Agreement and thus offers a guarantee to comply with European data protection law (https://www.privacyshield.gov/participant?id=a2zt0000000GnywAAC&status=A...).
+Both Facebook and Twitter are certified under the Privacy Shield Agreement and thus offer a guarantee of compliance with European data protection law.

-When a user calls up a function of this online offer that contains such a plugin, his device establishes a direct connection to the Facebook servers.
-The content of the plugin is transmitted by Facebook directly to the user's device and integrated into the online offer.
-The processed data can be used to create user profiles.
-We therefore have no influence on the amount of data Facebook collects with the help of this plugin and therefore inform users according to our level of knowledge.
+When a user calls up a function of this online service that contains such a plugin, his device establishes a direct connection with the servers of the operators.
+The content of the plugin is transmitted by the operator directly to the user's device and integrated into the online offer by the user.
+User profiles can be created from the processed data.
+We therefore have no influence on the extent of the data that the operators collect with the help of this plugin and therefore inform the users according to our level of knowledge.

-By integrating the plugins, Facebook receives information that a user has called up the corresponding page of the online offer.
-If the user is logged in to Facebook, Facebook can assign the visit to his Facebook account.
-When users interact with the plugins, such as pressing the Like button or posting a comment, the information is sent directly from your device to Facebook and stored there.
-If a user is not a member of Facebook, it is still possible for Facebook to obtain and store their IP address.
-According to Facebook, only an anonymized IP address is stored in Germany.
+Through the integration of the plugins, the operator receives the information that a user has called the corresponding page of the online offer.
+If the user is logged in to the operator, Facebook or Twitter can assign the visit to his Facebook or Twitter account.
+When users interact with the plugins, for example by clicking the Like button or posting a comment, the corresponding information is transmitted directly from your device to the operator and stored there.
+If a user is not a member of Facebook or Twitter, it is still possible for the operators to find out his IP address and save it.
+According to the operators, only an anonymous IP address is stored in Germany.

-The purpose and scope of the data collection and the further processing and use of the data by Facebook, as well as the relevant rights and setting options for the protection of users' privacy, can be found in Facebook's data protection information: https://www.facebook.com/about/privacy/.
+The purpose and scope of the data collection and the further processing and use of the data by the operator as well as the relevant rights and setting options for the protection of the privacy of the user can be found in the data protection information.

-If a user is a Facebook member and does not want Facebook to collect data about him via this online offer and link it to his membership data stored on Facebook, he must log out of Facebook before using our online offer and delete his cookies.
+If, for example, a user is a Facebook member and does not want Facebook to collect data about him or her via this online service and link it with his or her member data stored on Facebook, he or she must log out of Facebook before using our online service and delete his or her cookies.
 Further settings and objections to the use of data for advertising purposes are possible within the Facebook profile settings: https://www.facebook.com/settings?tab=ads or via the US page http://www.aboutads.info/choices/ or the EU page http://www.youronlinechoices.com/.
-The settings are platform-independent, i.e. they are applied to all devices, such as desktop computers or mobile devices.
+The settings are platform-independent, i.e. they are adopted for all devices, such as desktop computers or mobile devices.